STAR Tests - Now CAASPP - California Assessment

 to new standards-based assessments would compromise comparability

 of results across schools or school districts.
-This determination
+On Marcy 13,

-assessments delivered this year will be reported as per usual,
+of 2014 will be reported as per usual, individual, school,

 Future Science Assessments Based on NGSS for CA